reelgirly/Flex-2-15-Haswell-/README.md

-To install OSX along to your OEM Windows install, first shrink your windows C: partition with http://www.disk-partition.com/free-partition-manager.html and then install OSX from your just created CloverUSB to free space.
+To install OSX along to your OEM Windows install, first shrink your windows C: partition with http://www.disk-partition.com/free-partition-manager.html and then create by your CloverUSB using DiskUtility a "HFS Extended Journaled partition" into the free space.
 Not sure if OneKeyRecovery still working after this as i didnt test it.
+Now install OSX into the newly created partition.
+After installing OSX, install Clover into your already existing EFI partiton as UEFI only.
+But before rename /EFI/Boot to /EFI/Boot_org to keep your Microsoft efi file.

 **Must Read Guide**